Propecia 1mg (Finasteride)

 Increasingly, men are also turning to surgical options, to implant hair.
-It may be recommended by your surgeon to take Propecia or use Regaine anyway, as the implanted hair may follow the behaviour of the source hair.
-Laser therapy is also advocated as a hair loss treatment, and displays a postivie outcomes for many men.
+It may be recommended by your surgeon to take Propecia or use Regaine anyway, as the implanted hair may follow the behavior of the source hair.
+Laser therapy is also advocated as a hair loss treatment and displays a positive outcome for many men.

 What is Propecia?

 Propecia (finasteride) is a prescription-only treatment.
 It’s not available on the NHS so you need a private prescription.
 Alternatively, you can make a private appointment with your GP.
 We can also generate this at no extra cost when you complete your online assessment, and pay for your treatment.
 It is only suitable for men and should never be taken by women.

 You take one tablet once a day, with or without food.

 9 out of 10 men notice improvements in their hair loss and most men stop losing their hair, and some will also see regrowth of hair.
 Studies were made in men aged 18-41 with mild to moderate hair loss.
 On stopping Propecia, hair loss will usually resume after six to twelve months.

 How Does Propecia Work?